microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 These different classifier types are not mutually exclusive to each other.
 You can and in fact we encourage you to try out combinations of different types of classifiers.
 For example, you can use a sensitive information type (SIT) for PII together with named entity recognition for person's names in a policy trying to detect large amounts of identity information in a table, or you can use trainable classifiers together with a custom SIT to detect invoices above a certain amount.
 You can also use EDM as an exclusion to a rule based on a regular SIT to avoid identifying employee PII as potential customer PII, etc.

+Our advanced classifiers allow you to protect found credentials in files and intellectual property and other important business documents with trainable classifiers.

+In addition

 1. Pick your scope:

-    * **Option 1:** ALL – SharePoint sites, OneDrive accounts and Email users
+    * **Option 1:** ALL – SharePoint sites, OneDrive users/groups and Email users

     * **Option 2**: Subset of sites or accounts – can use PowerShell for longer lists

-        !!! note "Roadmap Note"
-            We are working to support OneDrive groups

-1. Select a label to use for auto-labeling, but note:
+2. Select a label to use for auto-labeling, but note:

     * This label will not go into effect until you turn on your policy from simulation mode.